in North Klamath County

 - Manage food and refuse.

-- Keep food in bear-proof containers.
+- Keep food in bear-proof containers. (if there is such a thing)

-- Keep campsites, campfire sites clean.
+- Keep campsites and campfire sites clean.

 - Clean fish at designated cleaning stations, or, pack it out.
+Do not toss fish remains back into the water.

 - Talk loudly around a stream – carry a whistle to alert bears of your presence.

 - Avoid berry patches.
+Bears love them some berries.

 - Don’t throw fish to Bears. (are you nuts?)